LesFerch/DesktopPic/doc/v2/README.md

 Click **X** to close DesktopPic.

-## F3 and F4 function keys
+## Special keys

-While the interface is displayed, **F3** will open File Explorer to the current DesktopPic folder (location of slideshow images) and **F4** will open File Explorer to the DesktopPic AppData folder (location of stamped wallpaper images).
+While the interface is displayed, **F3** will open File Explorer to the current DesktopPic folder (location of slideshow images) and **F4** will open File Explorer to the DesktopPic wallpaper backup folder (location of stamped wallpaper images).

+A single click on the image in the GUI (double-click when the Settings are displayed) will reset the app's window size and background color.

+## AppData Location

-The `AppData` folder will be within the `DesktopPic` folder when run from writable location (e.g. `C:\Tools\DesktopPic`), but will be in the user's Local AppData folder (`%LocalAppData%`) when run from a protected location such as `C:\Program Files (x86)`.
+The `AppData` folder for the `DesktopPic.ini` file will be within the `DesktopPic` folder when run from a writable location (e.g. `C:\Tools\DesktopPic\AppData`), but will be in the user's Local AppData folder (`%LocalAppData%\DesktopPic`) when run from a protected location such as `C:\Program Files (x86)`.
 This is the key difference between the "portable" and "installer" options described at the beginning of this document.

 \
 \
 [![image](https://github.com/LesFerch/WinSetView/assets/79026235/63b7acbc-36ef-4578-b96a-d0b7ea0cba3a)](https://github.com/LesFerch/DesktopPic)